lambdaclass/cairo-vm/docs/SPECS.md

     - If the cell is a `MaybeRelocatable::Int(n)`, then the new value is `num`.
     - If the cell is a `MaybeRelocatable::RelocatableValue(relocatable)`, then the new value is `relocation_table[relocatable.segment_index] + relocatable.offset`

+It can happen that the cell is empty and has no value because it was just filling an unused gap, in that case the relocated memory is also filled with a `None`.

 > [!NOTE]
 > In our VM:
-> relocation mem starts at index 1
+> Relocation memory starts at index 1.
+Index 0 is filled with a `None`